 Books inspired by WORLD WATER DAY!

-6. Nibi aawon nbiish, Nibi is water, Joanne Robertson, Isadore Toulouse, Shirley Willliams
+- Nibi aawon nbiish, Nibi is water, Joanne Robertson, Isadore Toulouse, Shirley Williams

 Cultural Calendar Programming:

-AHSABC provided Sacred Water Kits to each program that contain components for parent and family involvement, nutrition, additions to the block area and the encouragement to include Indigenous Water teachings from your local nation at your program.
+AHSABC provided Sacred Water Kits to each program for parent and family involvement, nutrition, additions to the block area.
+Programs are encouraged to include water teachings from your local nations.
+These kits included Making the Water Sing resource from The Wabano Center in Ottawa.

-Help the children create large murals to feature their artwork this month!
-With water as a theme, this could inspire ocean, rivers, lakes, ponds, waterfalls.
+For variety this month when changing out your Art Centre supplies, help the children create large murals to feature their artwork this month.
+The water theme could inspire ocean, rivers, lakes, ponds, waterfalls, for interesting conversations and images in the art centre.

 Featuring water in different art activities invites explorations of the different properties water holds.